Many-body localization as a percolation phenomenon: Charge-density relaxation

-Figure~\ref{fig5} summarizes the results of the RE approach for the two parameters $D_0$ and $\beta$, characterizing the anomalous transport behaviors in the transient regime, $2 < W < W_c$.
-The overall dependency of $D_0$ observed from Fig.~\ref{fig5}a is exponential, i.e., $D_0 \propto \exp(- b W)$ with $b \sim 1.2$, while $\beta$ is approximately linear in $W$.
-In Fig.~\ref{fig5}a, the effective $\tilde D$, obtained by the full-quantum calculations, is plotted by empty triangles, exhibiting the exponential dependence on $W$ as well.
-Here, we should remind of the relation between $\tilde D$ and d.c. conductivity $\tilde \sigma_0$, the latter being calculated for the same model in previous studies \cite{barisic10,prelovsek17}, whereby at $T \gg W$ one gets $\tilde \sigma_0 = T\sigma_0 = \tilde D/4$, and essentially the same coefficient, $b \approx 1.1$ \cite{prelovsek17}.
+Figure~\ref{fig5} summarizes the results of the RE approach for parameters $D_0$ and $\beta$, characterizing the anomalous transport behaviors in the transient regime, $2 < W < W_c$.
+The overall dependency of $D_0$ observed from Fig.~\ref{fig5}a) is exponential, i.e., $D_0 \propto \exp(- b W)$, with $b \sim 1.2$, while $\beta$ is approximately linear in $W$.
+In Fig.~\ref{fig5}a), the effective $\tilde D$, obtained with the full quantum calculations, is plotted by open triangles, exhibiting exponential dependence on $W$ as well.
+Here we should recall the relation between $\tilde D$ and dc conductivity $\tilde \sigma_0$, the latter being calculated for the same model in previous studies \cite{barisic10,prelovsek17}, where at $T \gg W$ one gets $\tilde \sigma_0 = T\sigma_0 = \tilde D/4$, and, essentially, the very same coefficient, $b \approx 1.1$ \cite{prelovsek17}.
 This gives additional justification of the RE approximation and the overall physical picture that follows from it in terms of percolative clustering in the MB space and very different relaxation processes within clusters.